 The Fisher-Price Infant-to-Toddler Rocker has a longer lifespan than some others as it claims to work as a rocking chair for toddlers.
 It comes with a budget-friendly price and a toy bar for interactive play.
 This rocker has a traditional rocking motion you can stop with the use of the kickstand.

 This rocker doesn't bounce or offer much in the way of features.
 It has a more involved assembly than much of the competition, and we think the quality is lacking even for the price.
 Overall, it wouldn't be our top pick for any goal or need, and we believe there are better options to be had in this lineup.

 Why You Should Trust Us

-With over eight years of testing baby gear, BabyGearLab has seen it all, from strollers and car seats to baby bottles and bouncers.
-This review is led by Senior Review Analyst, Bob Wofford, father of 7, who assembled and assessed the functionality of each product.
-Wendy Schmitz, mom of 2, and Senior Review Editor for six years, rounds out the team with analysis of test results and picking of award winners.
+With over nine years of testing baby gear, BabyGearLab has seen it all, from strollers and car seats to baby bottles and bouncers.
+This review is led by Senior Review Analyst Bob Wofford, father of 7, who assembled and assessed the functionality of each product.
+Wendy Schmitz, mom of 2, and Senior Review Editor for seven years, rounds out the team with analysis of test results and picking of award winners.
 We purchased and tested each product in the review hands-on with the competition using real babies and parents to determine which options work better than the competition.

 Analysis and Test Results

 We purchased various bouncing products to help parents find the best option for their baby and their needs.
 With so many options, and some so similar, it can be tricky to know what to buy and leave behind.
 Our side-by-side testing gives you the information you need to make an educated decision you can be happy with.